jaanga/gestification/work-in-hand/phalanges/readme.md

 =========
 _The phalanges is the Latin name given to the bones in your hand._

-Please do read the road map / goals further down.
+Please do read the 'Road Map / Goals' section further down.

-Watch the gentle progress of each revision:
+And watch the gentle progress of each new revision:

 Demo R7: http://jaanga.github.io/gestification/work-in-hand/phalanges/r7/phalanges.html
-- Finallay, a solution that doesn't suck much.
+- Finally, a solution that doesn't suck much.
 If you are lucky, you might be able to approximate an OK sign.
-Generally you should be able to see your virtual right hand move around the screen with little lag, not have fingers disappear if some of the fingers are oclude or clenched.
+Generally you should be able to see your virtual right hand move around the screen with little lag, not have fingers disappear if some of the fingers are occlude or clenched.
 Support for one right hand only.
 Support for moderate pitch, roll and yaw only.

 Demo R6: http://jaanga.github.io/gestification/work-in-hand/phalanges/r6/phalanges.html